don1989/AgGridDemo/README.md

 Select 'Update Price ID

 Notice here it flashes green, however I want it to flash red.
+How do I do this?

 ![image](https://user-images.githubusercontent.com/10096212/115027277-6aa1e580-9ebb-11eb-84ee-1d8cafedf719.png)